 Hypercholesterolemia/Hyperlipidemia: Chronic high levels of cholesterol in the blood, largely exacerbated by diet.

-Narrowed and leaky heart valves; for example, Mitral valve prolapse, aortic stenosis, mitral stenosis and more.
+Narrowed and leaky heart valves (valvular heart disease): for example, Mitral valve prolapse, aortic stenosis, mitral stenosis and more.

 The clinical services at the UofL Physicians cardiology practice provide an interdisciplinary approach to cardiac and vascular disease with multiple lines of programs intended to provide not only the latest medical, surgical and minimally invasive therapeutic modalities, but also to advance knowledge toward unlocking the mechanisms that underlie cardiovascular disease processes, and thereby, provide the innovation required to make the leap from the bench to the bedside.

 UofL Physicians - Cardiovascular Medicine embraces a multi-faceted approach to heart care.
 The group features subspecialists who are leaders in: